Financially troubled startup helped power Trump campaign

 By September 2019, 18 percent of the remaining staff was laid off after client Fox Networks Group left, taking a large percentage of Phunware’s sales with them, according to filings.

-Managers asked engineers in Phunware’s Newport Beach office if they wanted to work on the Trump app, and some engineers who were opposed resigned, a former employee said.

-Then in April, as coronavirus cases surged and stay-at-home orders shut down business, Phunware received a $2.9 million loan from the U.S. Small Business Administration’s Paycheck Protection Program, a relief fund that Congress created to help small businesses keep workers employed through the pandemic.
+In April, as coronavirus cases surged, Phunware got a $2.9 million loan from the U.S. Small Business Administration’s Paycheck Protection Program, a relief fund Congress created to help small businesses keep workers employed.

-“We got no help from the Trump campaign — boy I wish we could have, what a great way to have friends in high places — but that didn’t have any implication on what we did,” Crowder said in a recorded interview.

-Phunware declined to return the money after the administration demanded that public companies that received more than $2 million give it back.

 The next month, Nasdaq notified the company it could be delisted over its finances.
-To stay listed, companies must meet a set of standards to reassure investors that since the initial public offering, they remain a credible company.
+To stay listed, firms must meet standards to reassure investors that since the initial public offering, they remain a credible company.

-SEC records revealed that by July, American Made Media Consultants accounted for one-third of Phunware’s sales, paying Phunware more than $1.6 million in the first half of the year.
-The Campaign Legal Center filed an FEC complaint alleging that the Trump campaign and a major PAC supporting it had shielded their spending on Phunware and other subcontractors through American Made Media Consultants.
+SEC records reveal that by July, American Made Media Consultants accounted for one-third of all Phunware’s sales, paying Phunware more than $1.6 million in the first half of 2020.

-As the pandemic kept many supporters at home, Trump’s campaign used the app to acquire new users remotely, and Parscale touted how the app was retooled to support virtual events.
-According to online data provider Apptopia, nearly 860,000 people downloaded the Trump app in July, the same month Biden’s campaign abandoned its first app, Team Joe, and asked followers to download an entirely new app, Vote Joe (only 11,075 did).
+As the pandemic kept people home, Trump’s campaign used the app to acquire new users remotely.
+By mid-November the app hit 2.8 million downloads, according to online data provider Apptopia.

-By mid-November, 2.8 million people had downloaded the Trump app, which Apptopia CEO Eliran Sapir estimated could give the campaign hundreds of millions of phone numbers, enabling it to reach people whose numbers were stored in their friends’ contact lists but never consented to being contacted.
-A Carnegie Mellon University researcher, however, estimated the total would be closer to 27 million due to duplicate phone numbers.
+That could give the campaign hundreds of millions of phone numbers, enabling it to reach people whose digits were stored in their friends’ contact lists but didn’t consent to being contacted, Apptopia’s CEO Eliran Sapir estimated.
+A Carnegie Mellon University researcher, however, estimated the total would be near 27 million due to duplicate phone numbers.

-By then, the app had already laid the groundwork for a coordinated final months, allowing campaign officials to model supporters’ behavior under quarantine and incentivize them to appear at rallies.

-“Why is that app so valuable?
-Because people like sharing messages with their friends from the campaign and getting news and updates,” said Republican consultant Eric Wilson.
-“But it’s not just an extractive resource.
-It’s also generating contacts and mindshare on behalf of the campaign.”

 Associated Press writer Bernard Condon in New York contributed to this story.
 Follow Garance Burke at http://twitter.com/garanceburke.
 To contact AP’s investigative team, email investigative@ap.org.